copych/AcidBox/README.md

 # JukeBox
 If you compile with #define JUKEBOX option in config.h, this becomes a stand-alone ACID-JUKE-BOX.
 You just listen.
-A modified version of http://tips.ibawizard.net/acid-banger/, initially taken from https://github.com/vitling/acid-banger included, there's no AI, but randomizing pattern algorhythms.
+A modified version of http://tips.ibawizard.net/acid-banger/, initially taken from https://github.com/vitling/acid-banger included, there's no AI, but randomizing pattern algorithms.

 # To build the thing
 You will need an ESP32 with PSRAM (ESP32 WROVER module).
 Preferrable an external DAC, like PCM5102.
 In ArduinoIDE select: